 Natalie Riess is from a distant, unknown star.
 Her motives are unknown, but she seems to enjoy drawing food and making comics.
 She lives in Texas with her girlfriend and her girlfriend's cat.

-(2016) left off, this sequel finds Peony, an aspiring white
+left off, this sequel finds Peony, an aspiring white earthling

-earthling chef, double-crossed and kidnapped from the cooking show
+chef, double-crossed and kidnapped from the cooking show Space

-Space Battle Lunchtime.
-She's dropped onto the set of their
+Battle Lunchtime.
+She's dropped onto the set of their sinister

-contestants could literally become lunch.
-On the set, Peony meets
+literally become lunch.
+On the set, Peony meets one of her

-one of her challengers, the very pink, wide-eyed, manga-styled, and
+challengers, the very pink, wide-eyed, manga-styled, and adorably

-adorably vicious unicorn Ariella Magicorn.
-As Peony tries to stay
+vicious unicorn Ariella Magicorn.
+As Peony tries to stay alive in

 Lunchtime-including the quietly intense, blue-skinned Neptunia,